Program Website: http://www.hiram.edu/environstudies

 UNCOVERING EARTH AND SPACE SCIENCE ~ This course provides a hands-on, field-based approach to learning about Earth and Space science.
 Through lectures, demonstrations, and field trips, students will develop a working knowledge of geology, including geologic history, plate tectonics, the hydrologic cycle and how thermal energy transfers throughout Earth’s spheres.
 Also, the solar system and Earth-Sun-Moon complex with be explored.
 Field trips will allow us to explore local natural resources to collect rocks and learn about geologic history and astronomy.

 AMERICAN ENVIRONMENTAL HISTORY:CA,UD~ This course will introduce students to the history of environmental issues and environmental activism in North America.
 Students will consider how Native Americans interacted with the natural environment prior to the European arrival; how the Europeans who entered North America looked upon the natural environment and how their views and practices differed from those of the Native Americans; and how the European settlement in North America affected the natural environment.
 Students will also explore how the growth of industrial capitalism and westward expansion affected the natural environments, and how Americans view the "wilderness" and the environment in the nineteenth century.
 Finally, students will explore the rise of a conservation movement and social activism to protect and preserve the environment, and they will study closely the rise and growth of a modern environmental movement in the late twentieth century.
-This course fulfills the Social and Cultural Analysis requirement and the Understanding Diversity in the USA requirement.
-Also offered as History 24000.
+Also offered as HIST 24000.

 Core: Social/Cultural Analysis Meth; Understanding Diversity Home

 PRINCIPLES OF ECOLOGY-W/LAB:SM~ Ecology is the study of species interactions with their environment.
 In this course we will examine the ecology of plants and animals from the level of the individual to the ecosystem.
 Important areas of focus will include adaptation to the environment, habitat use, the behavior of populations, community structure and function, and the movement of energy and nutrients through ecosystems.
 The course will be taught at the J. H. Barrow Field Station and will include weekly field laboratories and independent research projects.
-This course is designed and required for the Environmental Studies Major or Minor, and it fulfills the lab science distribution requirement, but does not count toward a Biology Major.
-This course fulfills the Experimental Scientific Methods requirement.
-Prerequisite:permissions of instructor.
+This course is designed and required for the environmental studies major or minor, and it fulfills the lab science distribution requirement, but does not count toward a biology major.
+Prerequisite: permission of instructor.

 Core: Experimental Scientific Method

 INTRODUCTION TO WILDLIFE MANAGEMENT AND TECHNIQUES-W/LAB:SM~ Human population, attitudes, land use and climate changes are explored in relation to wildlife.
 Game and non-game species management plans are reviewed.
 Laws, values, ethics, endangered species, zoos, and poaching are a few of the topics studied.
 Major substantive questions regarding future habitat and species decline are examined.
 The student will develop a better understanding of the relationships between wildlife and humans for food, space, habitat and, ultimately, survival.
 Laboratories will cover management techniques and wildlife identification, and will include field experience.
 Must also register for a lab.
 Prerequisites: none.
-Also listed as Biology 250 or 25000.
-This course fulfills the Experimental Scientific Methods requirement.
+Also listed as BIOL 25000.

 Core: Experimental Scientific Method

 ENVIRONMENTAL ART:CM~ This course will incorporate environmental awareness with creative artistic responses to issues through the contemporary visual arts.
 It is intended to stimulate students seeking to learn about art placed in natural environments, art originating from natural objects, as well as to express statements on the environment through art.
 The primary studio focus will be on students creating their own art work in response to the study of environmental issues as well as what is learned from readings about contemporary environmental artists and their works.
 This course is also offered for four (4) credit hours as EVST 26000.
-This course fulfills the Creative Methods requirement.
-Also listed as Art 259 or 25900.
+Also listed as ARDE 25900.

 Core: Creative Methods

 ENVIRONMENTAL ETHICS:ES~ The questions that have developed over the last century concerning our use of resources and our effects on our environment require raising fundamental conceptual and theoretical questions about our moral obligations.
 The discipline of environmental ethics aims at developing the necessary conceptual frameworks for addressing these questions and at the application of these frameworks both to questions of environmental policy and to questions concerning individual behavior.
 In this course, we will examine various attempts to include nature and natural objects within the realm of our moral obligations and the attempts to apply these ethical theories to particular environmental problems such as pollution, global warming, wilderness preservation, biodiversity.
-This course fulfills the Meaning, Ethics, and Social Responsibility requirement.
-Also listed as Philosophy 270 or 27000.
+Also listed as PHIL 27000.